 Thanks to Nom Nom’s staff experts—including a board-certified veterinary nutritionist and a microbiologist—the company is able to provide personalized nutrition advice and guidance for each customer.

 When you create your Nom Nom account, you’re assigned an account manager and given access to the company’s team of pet nutrition experts.
 If you have any questions, the customer care team is always available to share nutrition advice.

 The company uses only fresh USDA-certified human-grade ingredients sourced by local restaurant suppliers.
 Their vitamins are also human-grade and sourced from the United States.
 The company inspects every ingredient that comes into their kitchens.
 If it doesn’t meet their ingredient quality standards, it’s rejected and not used in the food.

 Nom Nom cat food is made in the company’s FDA-inspected human-grade facilities in San Francisco, California and Nashville, Tennessee.
 Each week, Nom Nom cat food is made to order in small batches.
 Because the company only cooks enough food to satisfy customer orders, their facilities produce zero food waste.

 All Nom Nom meals are portioned out according to your cat’s weight, age, and weight goals.
 Within days of cooking, the food is packed into a refrigerated box and shipped fresh, not frozen.

 Has Nom Nom Cat Food Been Recalled?

-Both of these recipes are fully human-grade and made primarily from fresh poultry or fish.
+This fresh food recipe is fully human-grade and made primarily from fresh poultry.
 The meat is cooked and mixed with fruits and vegetables.
 The recipes come packed in single-serving packets, making it easy to serve your cat the right amount at each meal.